+Table C-4.
+Pros and cons of Method 5

+P ros Cons

-Pros Cons Simple to use Simple to explain to stakeholders Useful where stakeholders are be spread over a larger area or have geographical barriers to access the project site/book/mediator Managing an email address or website section for comments is inexpensive for project developer.
-Assumes literacy Assumes internet connection, and access to the internet for all groups of stakeholders May entail some costs for the project developer to set up, f a website is used Provides fewer channels for discussion with wider community as complaints are individualised (discuss in the local governance meetings) Potential lower level of anonymity than telephone calls/comment book.
+0 Simple to use Simple to explain to stakeholders Useful where stakeholders are be spread over a larger area or have geographical barriers to access the project site/book/mediator Managing an email address or website section for comments is inexpensive for project developer.
+Assumes literacy Assumes internet connection, and access to the internet for all groups of stakeholders May entail some costs for the project developer to set up, of a website is used Provides fewer channels for discussion with wider community as complaints are individualised (discuss in the local governance meetings) Potential lower level of anonymity than telephone calls/comment book.